Manazim/PICO-CTF-2024/README.md

-Hello Everyone, Thank you for reading by Writeup for PicoCTF 2024.
+Hello Everyone, Thank you for reading my writeup for the PicoCTF 2024 competition.
 I'm still learning and I hope you guys enjoy while reading my writeup.